cltl/vu-rm-pip3/docs/installation.md

     'git config --global core.autocrlf false'

 Additionally, make sure the path of the repo does not contain any spaces (see [StackExchange](https://stackoverflow.com/questions/5163642/how-to-pass-directory-path-that-have-space-to-windows-shell)).
-For example, renames any directories using underscores.
+For example, rename any directories using underscores.

 Open the WSL Bash terminal and install [Timbl](https://languagemachines.github.io/timbl/).
 Also install Java8 and Maven3 on WSL via the Bash terminal (the Windows versions of Java and Maven will not work).
 Additionally, install 'unzip', 'libxss1', 'libxft2' and 'libtk8.5' (see [Alpino documentation](https://danieldk.eu/Posts/2017-01-10-Alpino-Windows.html)).

 Possibly, both version 2 and version 3 of Python may be installed on the Linux system, and two versions of Pip.
 This can be checked using 'python --version'.
 Python3 is needed as the default Python version.
 This requires the creation of a new symbolic link (see see [AskUbuntu](https://askubuntu.com/questions/603949/python-2-7-is-still-default-though-alias-python-python3-4-is-set)).

-Finally, install all Python requirements using 'pip install -r ./env/requirements.txt' and, additionally, install 2To3 using 'pip install 2to3'.
+Finally, install all Python requirements using 'pip install -r ./requirements.txt' and, additionally, install 2To3 using 'pip install 2to3'.

 The pipeline may now be tested using the following command.

-    ./run-pipeline.sh < tests/data/test.txt > output.naf
+    ./scripts/run-pipeline.sh < tests/data/test.txt > output.naf

 However, there can still be problems related to 'setitimer' in Alpino.
-This can be avoided (though not solved) by removing '-t 0.2' from 'scripts/bin/vua-alpino.sh'.
+This can be avoided (though not solved) as long as one does *not* set a time limit for the Alpino parser (that is the default for the pipeline).